sublee/energy/docs/index.rst

 What is energy?
 ~~~~~~~~~~~~~~~

 Oh, you are kidding.
 You already know what energy is.
-But, just to clarify,
+But, just to make it
-energy is a concept that is consumable and recoverable in social games.
-It
+clear, energy is a concept that is consumable and recoverable in social games.
-limits how far players can advance in each session.
+It limits how far players can advance in each session.

 .. image:: variations.gif